 #5 Sensory Play

-Break out items with different textures, sizes, and sounds—it’s a fantastic (and easy to put together) Montessori activity for 12-month-olds.
+Break out items with different textures, sizes, and sounds and put them in a sensory table—it’s a fantastic (and easy to put together) Montessori activity for 12-month-olds.

 Montessori activities can be set up using these items and more.